MrCheerful/ExData_Plotting1/README.md

 # JHU - Exploratory Data Analysis - Project 1
-**Submission 2-Nov-2016**
+**Submission 2016-11-02**

-**Ken Melax** :smile:
+**by: Ken Melax** :smile:

 Thank you for taking the time to mark this assignment.
 The four R files all have the same begining section, in which the following tasks are completed:

 1. Load in the file household_power_consumption.txt which is in a sub folder called data.

-> file="data/household_power_consumption.txt"
+    *file="data/household_power_consumption.txt"

-Arguments are set to pick up the header row, recognize ? as the NA indicator, and to not convert the date and time fields to factors.
+    *Arguments are set to pick up the header row, recognize ? as the NA indicator, and to not convert the date and time fields to factors.

 2. Clean up the date format.